doerflerw/Thesis_CICD-Testapplication/README.md

 1. Clone the repository to a specific location

-2. Add the name of the Remote-Station and the Source-Directory of the Application to the "buildSource"-Directory of the "build_config.py" script located in "/library/pipeline/" inside the automation-framework-directory
+2. Add the name of the Remote-Station and the Source-Directory of the Testapplication to the "buildSource"-Directory of the "build_config.py" script located in "/library/pipeline/" inside the automation-framework-directory

 Author: Wolfgang Dörfler